pluralsight/guides/published/python/running-shell-commands-with-flask/article.md

 ### Run the application as a service

 To run the application as a service I used [Supervisor](http://supervisord.org/).
-This is a matter of personal preference; feel free to use any other process controol system.
+This is a matter of personal preference; feel free to use any other process control system.

 Define a program on Supervisor.